sfu-sun-lab/protein-visualizer-2.0/README.md

 Please cite the following publication(s) when using the visualizer:

--  Discovery and Visualization of the Hidden Relationships among N-Glycosylation, Disulfide Bonds, and Membrane Topology.
-International Journal of Molecular Sciences.
-2023; 24(22):16182.
+-  Protein Visualizer 2.0: Intuitive and Interactive Visualization of Protein Topology and Co/Post-Translational Modifications.
+ACS Chem.
+Biol.
+2024, 19, 9, 1930–1934.

+For further information, contact Dr. Bingyun Sun: bingyun_sun@sfu.ca